DefianceDigital/LoRaBlue/Documentation/Android-Getting-Started.md

 any connected headset, so it's independent of any call you may be in.
 When a message is recieved, it will convert the recieved text into audible speech and read it out loud to you.
 Whether you're using Text or Audio mode doesn't matter to other devices.
 They recieve messages in their preferred way.
 If you didn't quite understand a message recieved in Audio mode, you can switch to text mode and find it there.
-Once read, simply go back to Audio mode.
+Once read, simply go back to Audio mode.<br>
 <img src="https://github.com/user-attachments/assets/587196b3-4c2c-473f-bf47-d2cfefda6a74" width="200" />

 ### Step 9: Basic configuration.